kriswallsmith/FacebookBundle/README.md

       });
     </script>

-The "facebook_check" route would need to point to a "/facebook-check" pattern to match the above configuration.
+The "_security_check" route would need to point to a "/login_check" pattern to match the above configuration.

 Example Customer User Provider using the FOS\UserBundle